hydrostatic equilibrium for a sphere

 (dp/dr) = -ρg ,

 where dr is the thickness of the layer and ρ is the layer density and (dp/dr) is the pressure gradient---which is negative meaning that pressure decreases going outward.
-Note that the pressure outward at any spherical shell must support all the mass above the spherical shell, and so pressure increase going inward.
+Note, the pressure outward at any spherical shell must support all the mass above the spherical shell, and so pressure increase going inward.

-5. Note gravity behaves very simply for spherically symmetric mass distributions:
+5. Note, gravity behaves very simply for spherically symmetric mass distributions:

 1. It only pulls radially inward toward the center of the distribution.